Frequently Asked Questions

 - How does more than one person receive acknowledgement for a Leadership Giver donation?

-If donating using the ePledge system, enter both names in the space provided on the “review your information” page.
-If there are more than two people to acknowledge, please notify the U-M Charitable Gift Office at 734-763-3109.
+If donating using the ePledge system, enter both names in the space provided on the review your information page.
+If there are more than two people to acknowledge, please contact U-M United Way coordinator, Debbie Schilz at 734-763-5554

 - What if a couple works at U-M in different departments, how do both their departments get credit and at the same time how do they qualify for the Leadership Giver designation?

-If a couple is donating and both are U-M employees and they each want their departments credited for the donation, please split the gift and notify Debbie Schilz at 734-763-3109 that the gift should be combined and acknowledged together for the Leadership Givers designation.
+If a couple is donating and both are U-M employees and they each want their departments credited for the donation, please split the gift and notify U-M United Way coordinator, Debbie Schilz at 734-763-5554 that the gift should be combined and acknowledged together for the Leadership Givers designation.

 - I want to add to/edit my pledge, can I do that?